Meeting-Baas/sdk-generator/DEVELOPMENT.md

 - Requires `ANTHROPIC_API_KEY` in `.env`
 - Generates TypeScript tool files in `dist/generated-tools/`
 - Creates tool definitions for each SDK method
+- **Extracts schemas from the OpenAPI spec** for parameter validation

+#### Schema Extraction

+The tools generator extracts schemas from the OpenAPI specification to:

+1. Generate accurate parameter definitions for MPC tools
+2. Create JSON schemas for runtime validation
+3. Support full type information including enums and complex objects

+The extraction process:

+- Maps OpenAPI types to JSON Schema types
+- Preserves enum values, descriptions, and required fields
+- Generates validation schemas that match the API contract

 ### 4. Bundle Build